OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/10-Test-Payment-Functionality.md

 | Cross-domain POST | [SAQ A-EP](https://www.pcisecuritystandards.org/documents/PCI-DSS-v3_2-SAQ-A_EP-rev1_1.pdf) |
 | Backend API | [SAQ D](https://www.pcisecuritystandards.org/documents/PCI-DSS-v3_2_1-SAQ-D_Merchant.pdf) |

-As well as the differences in the attack surface and risk profile of each approach, there is also a significant difference in the number of requirements between SAQ A (22 requirements) and SAQ D (329 requirements) that the organization needs to meet.
-As such, it's worth highlighting applications that are not using an redirect or IFRAME, as they are represent increased technical and compliance risks.
+In addition to the differences in the attack surface and risk profile of each approach, there is also a significant difference in the number of requirements between SAQ A (22 requirements) and SAQ D (329 requirements) that the organization needs to meet.
+As such, it's worth highlighting applications that are not using an redirect or IFRAME, as they represent increased technical and compliance risks.

 ### Quantity Tampering